 - Increasing Metabolic Rate: If you’re balancing your energy intake and expenditure, , taking a fat burner may help to slightly increase your metabolic rate.
 For example, capsaicin is one ingredient that may have a thermogenic effect, helping you burn more calories throughout the day.

 - Increasing Energy: Many fat burners contain caffeine, which can help increase your energy levels.
+“Caffeine is a stimulant that can boost alertness, lower fatigue, improve mood, and improve focus and concentration,” says Dr. Raj Dasgupta, MD.
 This may help you exercise longer or harder, increasing your overall calorie burn.
 (1)

 - Appetite Suppressant: Certain ingredients are theorized to suppress appetite, such as capsaicin.
 (9) Though we’re generally not a fan of ingredients that alter your hunger and satiety cues, this is one of the mechanisms of these ingredients.